 Through the Stand Up! program, you can learn how to:

-From Soup to Tomatoes is a home-based exercise class that happens online every day.
+From Soup to Tomatoes is a home-based exercise class that happens online every Monday, Wednesday, and Friday.
 Ranging from strength-based programs to gentle armchair yoga, From Soup to Tomatoes has something you can do to increase flexibility, balance, and strength.
+It's also available on USB drives.
 For more information, check out http://www.fromsouptotomatoes.com/

 Send an email to firstname.lastname@example.org to learn more about exercise classes available in your area.